AlexShRz/alette-os/apps/marketing/docs/error-system/error-handling.md

 # Error handling
-Error handling in Alette Signal is performed by handling errors either [locally](#local-error-handling) or [globally](#global-error-handling).
+Error handling in Alette Signal is performed by handling [fatal, recoverable and unknown errors](error-types.md) either [locally](#local-error-handling) or [globally](#global-error-handling).

 ## Local error handling
-To handle errors locally, extract the error from a [mounted request](../getting-started/request-modes.md#mounted-request-mode) using `getState()`, or by subscribing to errors using `when()`:
+To handle errors locally for [mounted requests](../getting-started/request-modes.md#mounted-request-mode), extract the error using `getState().error`, or by subscribing to the request state using `when()`:
 ```ts
 const deletePost = mutation(/* ... */)